Weekend Mass is celebrated outdoors (rain, shine or cold) on:

 Upcoming Pre-Registration Changes for Outdoor Masses

 Beginning in December, pre– or walk-in registration will no longer be required for weekend Masses (thanks to simpler health guidelines and ample outdoor capacity).
-However, for Holy Days and special Liturgies that have a capacity limitation (such as Thanksgiving Day Mass), please pre-register by visiting this webpage, which will continue to be updated with information on future Masses.
+However, for Holy Days and special Liturgies that have a capacity limitation, please pre-register by visiting this webpage, which will continue to be updated with information on future Masses (or register by calling the Parish Office - 12 to 4 P.M., Monday to Friday - at 253 845 7521).

 Attendance is limited, and the following health and safety